THE OCEANIC RIDGE BASALTS

-Resting on the seafloors are innumerable sea-mounts and islands invariably of more alkaline composition but sharing the same fingerprint as seen in the unerlying rocks.
-These are discussed in the chapter on "Oceanic Island Basalts".
+Resting on the off-ridge seafloors are innumerable sea-mounts and islands often of more alkaline composition than the NMORBs but sharing the same fingerprint as seen in the underlying rocks.
+These may be EMORBS which have a silica content of 47-49% but may pass into alkali-olivine basalts with about 45% SiO2. and are discussed in the chapter on "Oceanic Island Basalts".

 All published sea-floor and oceanic ridge geochemical data amounting to some 25,000 partial and full analyses and the associated references are available now from the PETDB Database operated by Columbia University.
 Virtually all oceanic basalts have undergone at least some fractional crystallisation and the primary unmodified partial melts of the upper mantle, usually termed the "parental magmas" are quite rare.